 In addition to the major deserts, there are a number of small deserts in Iran.
 Here we have listed these beautiful deserts.
 Follow us to take you to a virtual tour of the hottest attractions of this beautiful country.

-This charming desert is located near the village ‘Mesr’ in Isfahan Province.
+This charming desert is located near the village named Mesr in Isfahan Province.
 Known as the Sand Sea of the Desert, it is one of the most popular deserts in Iran.
-There are lots of things to do in the Mesr Desert, including biking, camel riding, and desert hiking.
+Moreover, there are lots of things to do in the Mesr Desert, including biking, camel riding, and desert hiking.
 At nights, you can stare at the shiny stars in the wide and gorgeous sky.
-Do not worry about finding an accommodation, since there are suitable places in the villages near the desert for overnight stays.
+Do not worry about finding an accommodation, since there are suitable places in the villages near Mesr desert for overnight stays.

 The Halvan desert is located near the village ‘Halvan’ and is another destination for those travelers who are interested in Iran desert tours.
 Photography, camping, hiking, rock climbing, and ATV safaris are just a few top activities you can do in the Halvan Desert.
 If you are not interested in camping alone, you can use the accommodation facilities around the desert.